shivaamm/Coding-Practice/README.md

-# C++ Language
+# DSA using C++ Language

-#### Python-Programs in .py files
-Learning python by practicing programs in spyder
+### This repository contains all the coding problems solved by me.

-Find all topic wise questions in different folders:)
+* Find all topic wise questions in different folders:)
+* From Basic to Hard level questions under each topic
+* Problems are from Leetcode and Geeksforgeeks website.
+* Separate folders for CP (Codechef and Codeforces)..
+All Solutions are not optimised
+* Possibility that many questions repeat in same folder or under different topic.
+* Multiple Solutions are given for problems (eg. Some problems can be solved using different data-strutures, so multiple solutions are there, maps, sets, brute force, optimised code, etc)
+* ATTENTION!!
+This repo is not for only Important questions.
+IMP QUES list will be added later on once all topics are covered.

-# 100DaysOfCode
+### 100DaysOfCode
 This will be the repository for C++ topic wise questions, practice questions and DSA :)

 Day 1: 4 codechef questions completed.